SumanthChary/flowmind-original/MIGRATION_INSTRUCTIONS.md

 - Creates triggers for automatic profile creation and timestamp updates
 - Allows authenticated users to read and update their own profiles

+## Important Notes:

+- The application now includes fallback handling for when the profiles table doesn't exist
+- Users will see a temporary profile based on their auth data until the migration is run
+- All profile functionality will work normally once the migration is executed

-After running this migration, the authentication and profile functionality will work correctly.
+After running this migration, the authentication and profile functionality will work at full capacity with persistent data storage.

+## Alternative: Manual Table Creation

+If you prefer to create the table manually, you can also:

+1. Go to Table Editor in Supabase
+2. Create a new table called `profiles`
+3. Add the columns as specified in the migration file
+4. Set up the RLS policies manually

+However, running the migration SQL is the recommended approach as it includes all necessary triggers and policies.